 at the choice function used above.
 This is the crux of

 the generation and can also be examined for more detailed analysis on its reliability.
-As far as data science and
+As far as auditing goes,

 As mentioned in the intro, sampling is only an effective method of auditing when it truly represents the entire populations.
 While some audit departments or firms may consider certain judgmental sample sizes to be adequate, you may need to rely on statistically-significant confidence levels of sample testing at certain points.
 I will demonstrate both here.
 For statistically-significant confidence levels, most people will assume a 90% - 99% confidence level.
 In order to actually calculate the correct sample size, it is best to use statistical tools due to the tedious math work required.
 For example, for a population of 1000, and a 90% confidence level that no more than 5% of the items are nonconforming, you would sample 45 items.
 However, in my personal experience, many audit departments and firms do not use statistical sampling.
 Most people use a predetermined, often proprietary, table that will instruct auditors which sample sizes to choose.
 This allows for uniform testing and reduces overall workload.
 See the table below for a common implementation of sample sizes:

 |Control Frequency||Sample Size - High Risk||Sample Size - Low Risk 3|

 |More Than Daily||40||25|

 In this section, I am going to cover a few basic audit situations that require sampling.
 While some situations may